WillDelano/Titanic2.0/README.md

 4. Single function responsibility - A function should ideally have one responsibility.
 Avoid functions that do too much.

-Things to keep in mind:
+### Things to keep in mind
 When working with the UI, use a Controller class.
 A Controller receives calls from the UI (buttons, etc.) and decides who to call in the backend before it returns results from the backend to the frontend.
 Typically one per event, but if there is lots of overlap in events, they can share a controller.

 Low Coupling - Measure of how strongly one element is connected to, and has knowledge of, or relies upon other elements.

 High Cohesion - Measure of how strongly related and focused the responsibilities of an element are.

 Law of Demeter - If two classes have no other reason to be directly aware of each other or otherwise coupled, then the two classes should not directly interact.

 # Javadoc:
+### Creating/updating documentation
+Javadoc allows you to turn comments into a searchable html site with all our classes and functions.
+To create the documentation, copy the path of the documentation folder in our project and make sure all your comments are correctly formated as shown below.
+In your console, navigate to the file you want documentation for and type **javadoc -d /path/to/output/directory java**.
+You have a couple options for that last parameter, but it's recommended you update documentation for all our files (everything in the java) folder instead of just individual ones, in order to prevent you from missing anything.

+### Viewing documentation
+To view the documentation for the project, navigate to the documentation folder in src/main/documentation.
+In this folder there should be a index.html file.
+Open this file to view the Javadoc of our project.

 ## Classes:
 <pre>